-Effective March 16, 2021, the Lipoprotein(a) assay, 14447/LAB14447, referred to LabCorp, will be available as a new orderable test.
+Effective March 16, 2021, the Lipoprotein (a) assay, performed in the Allina Health Laboratory Immunology laboratory, will become obsolete.
+The suggested alternative test is the Lipoprotein(a) assay, referred to LabCorp.
+This new test will be available on March 16th.